A friend can help to verify some features

 Your friend should read this chapter to learn how they can help you and the order of concerns to observe.
 The cooperation described here is easy for you and a friend to learn and won’t distract your memory of the method.

 2 Mistakes in maintaining your body in a beneficial position can happen when you’re maintaining the best position of your body that you can even when you're accustomed to remaining seated still to benefit from the position of your body.
-Examples of mistakes of your physical position that can be observed by a friend and that you can improve easily with the help of a friend’s suggestions are listed following:

-Your posterior might not be supported firmly or might not be elevated higher than your knees, or the ends of your shins as near as possible to your knees might not be supported firmly.
+Your posterior might not be supported firmly or might not be elevated higher than your knees or the ends of your shins as near as possible to your knees might not be supported firmly.
 If the support beneath your posterior or beneath the ends of your shins as near as possible to your knees is not firm it’s possible that you won’t experience any benefit.

 You might curve or lean toward the opposite side that you need to lean to depending on whether your left or right ankle –between the ankle and heel- is supporting your shin as near as possible your knee, to press the end of that shin at your knee downward firmly so that it won’t rotate in the opposite from the beneficial direction to avoid discomfort and injury.